-The concept of e-mail was developed through ARPANET (The Advanced Research Projects Agency Network was an early packet switching network and the first network to implement the protocol suite TCP/IP.
+The concept of the e-mail was developed through ARPANET (The Advanced Research Projects Agency Network was an early packet switching network and the first network to implement the protocol suite TCP/IP.
 Both technologies became the technical foundation of the Internet.) as did the bulletin-board system.

 In 1991, was introduced to the people of what we call now as the World Wide Web, or WWW.
 WWW is the part of the Internet that most users see and use and which has made it so popular.
 This gave birth to a big boom in web usage.
 The web continuous its growth in a very incredible way.
-There are now a billions upon billions of pages of the web across the world.
+There are now a billion upon billions of pages of the web across the world.